Tree Lightings Ceremonies and Light Shows for 2018

 Light and music show at National Harbor, MD

 As part of its “Christmas on the Potomac” celebration (featuring the ICE show, train rides, and more; fees apply for these), the Gaylord National has a nightly show in its atrium that is free and open to all.
 This includes a display with modern and classic Christmas carols synchronized to the fountain show, plus an “indoor snowfall.”
 Both events take place nightly, 6-9 pm.

 Free lights display in Washington, DC

 See the National Zoo in a new light at this annual event where more than 500,000 environmentally friendly LED lights transform the Zoo into a winter wonderland.
 Plus, enjoy a light show set to music, visit some nocturnal animals, go “snowless snow tubing,” or take a ride on the carousel and train.
 Free admission; fees for activities.
-New in 2017 are the Glow Zone, a free, glow-in-the-dark play zone for children each night with light-up LED games and activities located in the Zoo’s Great Meadow, and the CulturalDC’s SPACE4: Mobile Art Gallery.
-On Dec.
-15, there will also be a holiday crafts show.
+Other fun includes a Glow Zone, holiday crafts show, and special indoor exhibits.